Alfa Romeo 164: Range

 In the North American market, the new 24-valve version of the 3.0L V6 was rated at 210 hp and 198 lbft of torque in LS trim while the S model developed 230 hp and 202 lbft.
 The 3.0-litre V6 was the only engine ever offered there, and 1995 would prove to be the last year an Alfa Romeo sedan would be sold there until the 2017 model year.

-The 164 was rebadged as the 168 for the Hong Kong and Malaysian markets, as the number "164" had a very negative connotation (路死 — a Chinese homophone meaning "all the way to death"), and "168" has quite the opposite (路發 — meaning "all the way to prosperity").
+The 164 was rebadged as the 168 for the Taiwan, Hong Kong, and Malaysian markets, as the number "164" had a very negative connotation (一路死 — a Chinese homophone meaning "all the way to death"), and "168" has quite the opposite meaning (一路發 — "all the way to prosperity").

 Quadrifoglio Verde

 The 164 QV or Quadrifoglio Verde was available from 1990 to 1992 as the top of the range model.
 It was fitted with a bodykit that comprised an extended front spoiler, deeper side-skirts and a deeper rear apron.
 Inside, the QV featured sculpted sports seats whereas, mechanically, it was fitted with an up-rated version of the 3.0-litre V6 12-valve engine and adjustable damper settings.
-This was the only export 164 available with a manual transmission (e.g. in Australia).
-From 1992, this model was the powered by the new 24-valve V6 engine.
+The engine sat 3 cm lower, while the suspension was dropped by 2 cm.
+The added power, up from 184 to 200 hp-metric, was the result of sharper cams, an increased compression ratio, and polished inlets and exhaust.
+In some markets, like Australia, this was the only 164 available with a manual transmission.
+From 1992, this model was powered by the new 24-valve V6 engine.

 Q4

-In 1993, Alfa Romeo introduced a four-wheel-drive variant called the Q4 (short for Quadrifoglio 4), which was equipped with the most powerful 3.0-Litre V6 engine fitted to the 164, featuring 24-valves.
-The Q4's four-wheel-drive system ("Viscomatic") was co-developed with the Austrian company Steyr-Puch. and was more advanced than others systems offered at the time.
+In 1993, Alfa Romeo introduced a four-wheel drive variant called the Q4 (short for Quadrifoglio 4), which was equipped with the most powerful 3.0-Litre V6 engine fitted to the 164, featuring 24-valves.
+The Q4's four-wheel-drive system ("Viscomatic") was co-developed with the Austrian company Steyr-Daimler-Puch. and was more advanced than other systems offered at the time.
 The system consisted of a viscous coupling unit, central epicyclic differential and Torsen differential in the rear.
 Connected to the ABS and "Motronic" engine management modules, the power driven to the rear axle was continuously variable from 0 to 100% subject to road conditions.
 Torque was distributed between axles depending on the speed, turning radius, engine rpm, throttle position and ABS parametrics.
 This model was equipped with a Getrag 6-speed manual gearbox.